jebaird/aptana-formatter-profiles/readme.md

 ## Known Issues

-### Functions
+### Functions with no arguments

-When Functions don not have any arguments they get formated like func( )
+When Functions do not have any arguments they get formated like `func( )`.

-There doesn't seem to be an Aptana setting to say if this function dosent have any arguments then dont add the spacing.
+There doesn't seem to be an Aptana setting to say if this function dosen't have any arguments then don't add the spacing.
+The same problem show the function declarations too: `function func( )`.
+Anonymous functions with no arguments look well with no space between the parentheses: `function()`.

+### Function calls with an object literal at the beginning or end

+No space should be on either side of the argument:

+    foo({ a: "alpha", b: "beta" });

+It appears that the intention is to avoid spaces between braces and parentheses, maybe brackets too, when they just sit next to each other.
+There doesn't seem to be a setting for this special case and because the spaces are turned on after the opening and before the closing parenthesis/brace/bracket, they will occur between them too.